-State Medicaid plans or state plan amendments often indicate what types of services are covered under Medicaid.
+State Medicaid plans or state plan amendments often indicate what types of services Medicaid covers in your state.
 You can find more information about state Medicaid plans on Medicaid.gov.

 Through certain waivers, states can target services to people who need LTSS.
 These waivers are called home- and community-based services (HCBS) 1915 waivers.